amber-smalltalk/amber-documentation/js-glossary.md

 ### What is `grunt-init`?

 Grunt-init is a create-project-from-a-template tool, spawned from `grunt` to be a standalone tool.
 It defines an API.
 The templates themselves are created as isolated `npm` packages, which the `grunt-init` CLI command can use.
-In template modules, you define the skeletion of the project, a set of questions to ask when the project is created and the way they are included in the skeletion.
+In template modules, you define the skeleton of the project, a set of questions to ask when the project is created and the way they are included in the skeleton.
 The result is, by running `grunt-init` with a specific template, you answer a few questions, and a project is created for you base on the answers.

 ### Where is `grunt-init` used in Amber?